andrewcooke/simple-crypt/README.md

 Please note that the general design, based on the [cryptographic right answers](http://www.daemonology.net/blog/2009-06-11-cryptographic-right-answers.html), is intended to give 128 bits of security - any attack would require around 2^128 guesses.
-This comes from birthday attacks (collisions) on the 256 bit HMAC and random numbers (since release 3.0).
+This comes from birthday collisions on the 256 bit HMAC and random numbers (since release 3.0).
 AES256 is used because it provides additional security if, for example, some key bits are revealed through timing attacks (see link above).

 Latest News
 -----------